 We talked about How to Pitch Yourself to Brands a few months ago.
 If you haven’t checked out that post, make sure you do!
 Although I shared tips on what you should say to brands, there are still “do’s and don’ts” you should always keep in mind.

 Find the right person to contact

-Whenever I pitch myself to brands, I always go with the PR email (email@example.com) unless there’s an email listed that clearly states it’s for collaborations or partnerships.
-You want to ensure you find the right email because you don’t want your amazing pitch to end up in the wrong inbox!
+I always go with the email that clearly states it’s for collaborations or partnerships.
+You want to find the right email because you don’t want your pitch to end up in the wrong inbox!

-I recently found out about a website called Hunter.io where you can type in the brand you’re interested in pitching to and find a list of their active emails.
-I learned about using this free tool in a Facebook group and it has helped me a lot!
+Another way to look up emails is by using a website called Hunter.io.
+You can type in the brand’s website and find a list of their active emails.
+I learned about using this free tool in a Facebook group!
 You can do up to 50 searches per day for free.